char23fj/361-Group20-Project/README.md

 11/29 (phil) Made search page accessible from the home page.
 Added a dropdown box for the procedures.
 Their values are the string name of the procedure so when we request a procedure we can pass that value to the request.
 I think this is best for our prototype so that the grader does not have to guess on what procedures exist.

+11/30 (Charles):  Did some fine-tuning.
+Also added a request and request handler to perform a search.
+If I have more time later I'll look at the result page and how to populate it; I just have a display div showing the stringified result for now.